egoexpress/known-shortprofile/README.md

 # known-shortprofile

 A [Known](http://withknown.com) plugin to clean up the URLs displayed in the profile page.
+After enabling the plugin, just the usernames and a appropriate icon from Font Awesome is shown for the services handled in this plugin.

 ## What does it do?